 Abel Douglass was born on Isle au Haut, Maine as part of a seafaring maritime family.
 Family history states that their origin in Scotland was also connected with maritime seafaring.
 Spurred by American desires of westward expansion, and searching for opportunity in the California Gold Rush, like many Americans in the mid-19th century, the family traveled to San Francisco, California on the California Packet in 1850.
 The Douglas family and several dozen other families in Maine contributed to the construction of the California Packet, and under the direction of Captain Kimball they all sailed together to California, where the ship was immediately sold and all families immigrated to various cities in California, many participating in the gold rush.
 The Douglass family first went to Antioch.

 Dawson and Douglass Whaling established the best record for whaling catches in the next ten years with Douglass serving as the Captain.
-Douglass became known as a “Down East Scotsman” because of the family Scottish heritage – his origin on the east coast – and his family avocation of mariners.
+Douglass became known as a “Down East Scotsman” because of the family’s Scottish heritage – his origin on the east coast – and his family avocation of mariners.
 Dawson was a pioneer in whaling in the Straits and invented the rocket-propelled exploding harpoon tip.
 Douglass and Dawson established a whale oil processing station on Cortes Island which they called Whaletown.
 Later the team split up and Douglas went his own way establishing a record of captaincy in the Straits.
 Douglass was associated with several schooners in his time, the Kate, May Belle, Arietes, Industry, and Annie C. Moore with Victoria his port of call.
 The May Belle was named after his favorite niece in Petaluma.

 Captain Douglass maintained a longtime common-law relationship with Maria Mahoi (Mary Mahoy, Mahoya), with whom he fathered eight children.
 They had a house on Salt Spring Island.
 Many of their descendants still live on the island or in British Columbia.
 Some of their sons helped Abel with sealing, dog-fish oil and other maritime business in the 1890s.